Don Prudhomme: Funny Car career

-He raced a Shelby Super Snake in the 1968 and 1969 seasons, powered by a Ford engine instead of the ubiquitous Chrysler Hemi.
-When Ford discontinued the program, Prudhomme went into the "Mongoose and Snake" phase of his career.
+He was the first Funny Car driver to exceed 250 mph.
+Prudhomme raced a Shelby Super Snake in the 1968 and 1969 seasons, powered by a Ford engine instead of the ubiquitous Chrysler Hemi.
+When Ford discontinued the program, he went into the "Mongoose and Snake" phase of his career.

+Around 1972, motorsports promoter Bob Kachler arranged a sponsorship deal with the U.S. Army for Prudhomme's Funny Car, reasoning that a popular racer could help the Army reach young recruits.
+Artist Kenny Youngblood redesigned the "Snake" logo in red, white, and blue for the Army cars.
+The arrangement ran through the most productive stretch of Prudhomme's career.

+Snake and Mongoose rivalry

 Prudhomme was known for his yellow 1970 Plymouth Barracuda in which he match raced Tom McEwen in his red 1970 Plymouth Duster, named Mongoose.
-Both drivers gained wider public attention from Mattel's "Hot Wheels" toy versions of the cars, released in 1970.
-Hot Wheels celebrated their 35th anniversary in 2005 with a two-day event.
+Both drivers gained wider public attention through Mattel's Hot Wheels toy versions of the cars, released in 1970, which were among the few major corporate sponsorship packages in the sport at the time.

-In the 1980s, Prudhomme gained widespread recognition among late night television viewers when David Letterman told a recurring joke about a new "Prudhomme restaurant" opening, ostensibly referencing world famous chef Paul Prudhomme, but then saying "no, Don Prudhomme!" claiming the menu included "Funny Car Veal" and "Nitro-burning Prawns".
+Team ownership

-He retired in 1994 to manage his own racing team.
+Prudhomme retired in 1994 to manage his own racing team.
 With driver Larry Dixon, Prudhomme's team won the Top Fuel championship in 2002 and 2003.
 In 2009, Dixon signed to drive the Al-Anabi Top Fuel Dragster, and Spencer Massey took over Prudhomme's car.
 At the end of the 2009 racing season, sponsorship went away and Prudhomme retired from active racing.

-In 2019, Prudomme sponsored and built the Montana Brand / John Force Racing Top fuel dragster driven by Austin Prock in the NHRA Mello Yello Drag Racing Series.
+In 2019, Prudhomme sponsored and built the Montana Brand / John Force Racing Top Fuel dragster driven by Austin Prock in the NHRA Mello Yello Drag Racing Series.

-Film

-Prudhomme's accomplishments in racing are featured in the 2013 movie Snake and Mongoose which features the rivalry between "The Snake" and Tom "The Mongoose" McEwen.
-The film also discusses how both drivers brought drag racing into mainstream with the Mattel Hot Wheels sponsorship.
-In the movie, he plays a track employee helping racers find their pits.
-The movie was inspired by the book Snake vs. Mongoose: How a Rivalry Changed Drag Racing Forever, written by Tom Madigan.